mmrahimi/iran-api/README.md

 A lightweight PHP-based RESTful API app that allows you to do simple CRUD operations on Iran's cities.

 > 🟡 This project marked my first interaction with APIs and how they work.
+REBUILT OLD PROJECT

 ## 🔧 Setup Instructions